Shafali Verma is doing her thing at the U-19 Women’s World Cup, playing with power and panache

 “I enjoyed playing on what was, yes, yet another flat surface,” Verma said after the second match.
 “Even though I have come here with experience under my belt, nothing is easy when you go out to bat, even at this level.
 I am relishing every opportunity I am getting with the bat.”

-It’s no secret that Verma can even sleepwalk her way to smoking sixes all around the park on most days, no matter the opposition or the stage.
-The power she is able to inject in her game is a result of years of toil at the Shri Ram Narain Club in her hometown, Rohtak, Haryana, where she would flip tyres for long hours as a kid, turn the handle of the chaff cutter to build her strength.
-Suffice to say, the demon of a batter you see dismantling attacks in conditions varied, has as desi an origin story there can be.
+It’s no secret that Verma can hit smoking sixes all around the park on most days, no matter who the opposition or what the stage.
+The power she is able to inject in her game is a result of years of toil at the Shri Ram Narain Club in her hometown, Rohtak, Haryana, where she would flip tyres for long hours as a kid, and turn the handle of the chaff cutter to build her strength.
+Suffice to say, the demon of a batter you see dismantling attacks in conditions varied, has as desi an origin story as can be.

-She has tried to address this all-too-known a shortcoming since.
-The means to the elusive end has included facing hundreds of bouncers at training during off seasons in Haryana, from men’s Ranji Trophy players even, as well as on tours, from India Women’s throwdown specialists, most recently during the homes series against Australia Women in Navi Mumbai and Mumbai.
+She has tried to address this all-too-known shortcoming since.
+The means to the elusive end has included facing hundreds of bouncers at training during off-seasons in Haryana, from men’s Ranji Trophy players even, as well as on tours, from India Women’s throwdown specialists, most recently during the series against Australia Women in Navi Mumbai and Mumbai.

-The UAE attack, on Tuesday, however, barely resorted to testing Verma with the short ball.
+The UAE attack, on Tuesday, however, barely tested Verma with the short ball.
 Even its well-chalked-out, full-length, into-the-pads ploy in the powerplay came a cropper in the face of Verma’s sublime timing.

 “I think it just shows how much experience matters and how much exposure means to a player in itself…” said UAE U-19s captain Theertha Satish after the match.
 The premier batter of her side, she acknowledged how watching players like Verma and their fellow 18-year-old Sehrawat, who hasn’t played any senior international cricket yet, can help opposition teams feed off their approach.